gregersson/swift-snapshot-testing-vision/README.md

 You will also get a lot of failures for the snapshot images of views when a common visual component changes.

 Using text recognition on your views might not give you a perfect quality assurance, but it should serve as a robust minimum test.
-If some text is no longer visible in your view, something has probably gone wrong.
+If some text is no longer visible in your view - something has probably gone wrong.

 ## Usage
 SnapshotVision provides a .vision snapshotting strategy that fits into the assertSnapshot assertion from SnapshotTesting.